New Mexico to Mississippi Car Shipping (2026 Cost Guide)

 When transporting your vehicle from the Land of Enchantment to the Magnolia State, these factors will influence your final price:

-- Distance and route: The trip from New Mexico to Mississippi covers roughly 1,003 miles.
-Longer routes raise fuel and labor expenses, which increase the overall cost.
+- Distance and route: The route from New Mexico to Mississippi is about 1,003 miles.
+Costs grow with longer trips due to the increased fuel and labor required.

 Mississippi vehicle regulations you need to know